HarshGaur017/Taskly/README.md

 flutter pub get
 ```
 **Usage**
-1.Open Taskly on your device.
+1. Open Taskly on your device.
-2.Tap the + button to add a new task.
+2. Tap the + button to add a new task.
-3.Enter the task details and submit.
+3. Enter the task details and submit.
-4.View the task in the list, and mark it complete by tapping the checkbox icon.
+4. View the task in the list, and mark it complete by tapping the checkbox icon.
-5.The completed tasks will be indicated by a strikethrough.
+5. The completed tasks will be indicated by a strikethrough.

 **Project Structure**
 ```